 The M.A. degree in art history provides students with opportunities to expand their expertise in art and visual culture by taking advanced courses on art historical methodology and the art and culture of various world traditions.
 In addition to completing this coursework, students produce a capstone research paper, an original work of research submitted as a written paper and presented in a public lecture.
 Students acquire hands-on professional experience at the Syracuse University Art Museum, Syracuse University’s Special Collections Research Center, Syracuse University Archives, and other galleries on and off campus, including the Everson Museum of Art.
 Our graduates have gone on to earn doctoral degrees at prestigious universities, as well as to successful careers in academia, museums, archives and libraries, galleries and the art market, education, cultural heritage and cultural management.

 M.A.
 Art History, Florence Program in Italian Renaissance Art

 While in residence in Florence, art history graduate students encounter Renaissance art and architecture first-hand via their coursework, field study opportunities and interactions with art conservators and local museum directors and staff.
 They also pursue individual research projects on site and in some of the finest libraries in the world for the study of Italian Renaissance art history, including those at the Kunsthistorisches Institut, the Uffizi Gallery, Harvard University’s Villa I Tatti, and the Biblioteca Nazionale.
-Graduates of this unique program have gone on to earn doctoral degrees at prestigious American and European universities, as well as to successful careers in academia, museums, the tourism industry, marketing and architecture, among other professions.
+Graduates of this unique program have gone on to earn doctoral degrees at prestigious American and European universities, as well as to successful careers in academia, museums, library sciences, art conservation, the tourism industry, and marketing and architecture, among other professions.